 Most gyms treat sauna as a throwaway amenity.
 At WEF, sauna is core longevity infrastructure.

-Dr. Swet Chaudhari, our Double Board-Certified Medical Director, is available to design your personalized protocol, review lab markers, and ensure sauna pairs safely with any other health interventions.
+Dr. Swet Chaudhari, our Double Board-Certified Plastic Surgeon and Medical Director of Elite Aesthetic MD, is available to design your personalized protocol, review lab markers, and ensure sauna pairs safely with any other health interventions.
 Dana Kantara, our Cellular Health Expert, offers monthly cellular health consultations (complimentary for Diamond and Diamond Plus members) to track adaptation and adjust protocol over time.

 Location matters.
 Our flagship facility in Friendswood, Texas, serves members from Clear Lake, League City, Webster, Pasadena, and surrounding communities in the NASA JSC corridor.
 Consistent access—multiple sauna sessions per week—is only possible when the facility is convenient.